skyf0l/EPITECH_to_GOOGLE_calendar/README.md

 ## Config file

-Create a `config.json` file with the following content at root of the repo:
+Create a `config.json` file (from `config-sample.json`) with the following content at root of the repo:

 ```json
 [